Azure/autorest.cli/input/apimanagement.md

 # Code Generation

-## azureresourceschema
+## devops

-These settings apply only when `--azureresourceschema` is specified on the command line.
+These settings apply only when `--devops` is specified on the command line.

 ``` yaml $(devops)
 devops: